dudung/pasir/blog/content/posts/24/k/09-reasons-to-write.md

 is a definition [^papathanasiou_2014] from other available definitions

+It is now 0734 and I have already sat in the office after having breakfast with the one at Soto Boyolali [^boyolali_2024].
+The place has good and comfortable atmosphere.
+Unfortunately, there are many muscle people lately due to nearby fitnes place, but not very sure about it.
+I am not against this, but can you imagine after fitnes without showering then visit a place to take a breakfast?
+So, I recommend to visit this place for breakfast during work days but not during the weekend days.

+My plan today is first start this note, which is on the way; second having breakfast just two of us, which is also accomplished; third attending morning session of professors oration at the West Hall in about less than 45 minutes; fourth attending celebrating party at Urban and Regional Planning department, where the time required to get to the fourth from the thirds is about 3 minutes walk for 240 m [^maps_2024].

+It is 0800, have to accept nature call, and the notes is already 3 mins legnth.

 Refs:

+[^boyolali_2024]: -, "Soto Sedaap Boyolali", Jl.
+Trunojoyo No.25, Citarum, Kec.
+Bandung Wetan, Kota Bandung, Jawa Barat 40115, Google Maps, https://maps.app.goo.gl/Toun2uDJauqY6bSF7 [20241116].

+[^maps_2024]: Google Maps, url https://maps.app.goo.gl/RgxKhJkbH518bJPi9 [20241116].

 [^suhendra_2024]: Dody Suhendra, "The Best Way to Teach People Critical Thinking", FI 92 WhatsApp Group, 15 Nov 2024 16:41, url https://chat.whatsapp.com/L21WKoDNVb62PETftN8rdL [20241116].